OzanYasin/git-and-github-bootcamp/README.md

 Run `git branch -r` to view the remote branches our local repository knows about.

 > You can run `git status` to see if your branch is update, ahead or behind of origin/master.

+Once you've cloned a repository, we have all the data and Git history for the project at that moment in time.
+However, that does not mean it's all in my workspace!

+The github repo has a branch called cats, but when I run git branch I don't see it on my machine!
+All I see is the master branch.
+What's going on?

+∆ By default, master branch is already tracking origin/master.

+### _I want to work on a cats branch locally!_

+I could checkout origin/cats, but that puts me in detached HEAD.

+I want my own local branch called cats, and I want it to be connected to origin/cats, just like my local master branch is connected to origin/master.

+### _It's super easy!_

+Run `git switch <remote-branch-name>` to create a new local branch from the remote branch of the same name.

+`git switch cats` makes me a local cats branch AND sets it up to track the remote branch origin/cats.